CaptainCodeman/mega-material/readme.md

 Google, in future, don't hire react developers to build a web technology library, hire _web_ devlopers - there is a difference.

+## Plans

+Use PostCSS in Rollup to add prefixes
+Support RTL using `start` &amp; `end` when available (instead of left / right) Drop anything todo with IE / Edge
+Drop all CSS only styling (makes no sense if we're running Web Components) Drop style mixins - style and behavior for things like notched-outline should only exist once